shahlatp123/Repository-s11/README.md

 - Add new tasks
 - Delete tasks
 - Mark tasks as done/undone
-- Responsive design for mobile and desktop
+- Responsive design for mobile and deskto

 ## Installation